 I am sure I am not the only one.
 I’m a young mom in early twenties.
-I have three kids, ages 8, 4 and 1.
-We are a blended family and by that I mean my husband and I both have children from previous relationships and one together.
+I have two kids, ages 4 and 1.
 I work full time and go to school full time.
 I’m physically exhausted, mentally exhausted and I feel as though my emotions are just drained.
 Being a parent is hard, being a bonus mom is hard, co parenting with an ex is hard.
 This stage of my life is really hard.

 First, I am in the process of getting my associates degree.
 I am a full time student.
 I am taking summer classes right now which total 13 credit hours.
 I go to school Monday and Wednesdays until 10 pm.
 When I get out of school I have a thirty minute drive home, take a shower and then use whatever energy I have left to crawl into bed.
 Throughout the week I get my two kids ready for school, work on my other three classes that are online, blog, work full time and the usual get kids ready for bed and whatever else is thrown into my day.
 I know in the end school will pay off but I have to keep pushing!